$47.99 $72.99 Buy It Now

 Security cameras come in various types, each designed for specific purposes and environments.
 Some common types of security cameras include:

-See also How to shelter a security camera
+See also How to retrofit hd security camera from analog

 1. Wired Security Cameras: These cameras require a physical connection to a recording device or monitor using cables.
 They are reliable and provide a stable connection.